Norbert Manyande: Career in Namibia

 One of many Zimbabwean cricketers to leave the country around the time, Manyande left for Namibia in 2007, playing club cricket and coaching with Cricket Namibia's high performance program and in local schools.
 Asked to play for the national side (despite being ineligible for any ICC tournaments), Manyande made his debut for Namibia during the 2009–10 South African season, during which the team was participating in the CSA Provincial Competitions.
 He became one of the few black players to represent Namibia at senior level.
 Manyande was a regular for Namibia in both formats of the provincial competition, playing 10 out of a possible 12 one-day games and 12 out of a possible 13 three-day games.
 In his second three-day game, played against Griqualand West at Kimberley's De Beers Diamond Oval, he took 5/29 in the first innings, his first and only first-class five-wicket haul.
 Although those went on to be his only wickets for the tournament, Manyande also scored two half-centuries (53 against Easterns and 91 against Gauteng).
 His 483 runs in the three-day competition was the fourth-best for Namibia, behind Craig Williams, Gerhard Rudolph, and Raymond van Schoor.

 Later in the 2009–10 season, Manyande made his debut in the Twenty20 format, playing for Namibia in the Zimbabwean Stanbic Bank 20 Series.
 His best performance at that tournament came against the Mashonaland Eagles, an innings of 51 from 40 balls.
 Manyande played less frequently for the national side over the following two seasons, but did play his first and only international fixture, a limited-overs game against Uganda in September 2010.
 Uganda were in Namibia to play an ICC Intercontinental Shield game, but also played two one-day games and a Twenty20, which were not part of any ICC tournament (hence Manyande was eligible to play).
 Manyande's final competitive match for Namibia came against KwaZulu-Natal in December 2011.

-Having been team manager at the 2010 Under-19 World Cup (with South African Johan Rudolph as coach), Manyande was appointed assistant coach of the Namibian national under-19 team for the 2012 World Cup, and took over as head coach for the 2013 Africa Under-19 Championship.
+Having been team manager at the 2010 Under-19 World Cup (with South African Johan Rudolph as coach), Manyande was appointed assistant coach of the Namibian under-19 team for the 2012 World Cup, and took over as head coach for the 2013 Africa Under-19 Championship.
 Namibia placed first at that tournament to qualify for the 2014 World Cup in the United Arab Emirates, and repeated the feat at the 2015 Africa Under-19 Championship to qualify directly for the 2016 World Cup.
 Outside of his roles with the under-19 team, Manyande works as Cricket Namibia's high performance manager, and was also assistant coach (to Doug Watson) of the senior national team at the 2015 WCL Division Two tournament.
 In Namibian club cricket, he coaches the NDF Oshiponga Cricket Club, which was established only in 2012.